 Download EasyEyes for Windows from here

 Gammy is another open-source tool that you can use to adjust your screen brightness and temperature.
 What makes this tool distinct is its ability to make these changes at the pixel level.
-In laymen’s terms, this screen dimmer app automatically adjusts the brightness when you switch between light and dark windows on your computer to reduce eye fatigue.
+In layman’s terms, this screen dimmer app automatically adjusts the brightness when you switch between light and dark windows on your computer to reduce eye fatigue.
 This feature works best with the LED display where each pixel is individually lit.

 As for blue-light filtering, you can manually change screen temperature using the slider.
 Or schedule it to adjust screen temperatures automatically.
 You can specify sunrise and sunset time, with the display temperature you want during those times.

-This app is still in development, promising features like multi-monitor support, CLI interface with hotkey trigger, etc. However, these are just planned features, so you should stick to the previously mentioned option if you strictly want any of those planned features.
+This app is still in development, with promising features like multi-monitor support, CLI interface with hotkey trigger, etc. However, these are just planned features, so you should stick to the previously mentioned option if you strictly want any of those planned features.